openpolitics/manifesto/contributing.md

 4. Once you've made your change, enter a short comment in the box that says `Update {filename}`.
 5. Click the 'Commit Changes' button.

 Your change will be entered into the [discussion queue](http://votebot.openpolitics.org.uk).
-Some existing contributors will have to agree to the change before it's merged into the master version (see below for how that works).
+There will then be a vote, and possibly debate, amongst contributors on whether to adopt the change.

 If you're more familiar with GitHub, you can of course use the standard fork / pull request model.
 The repository is [openpolitics/manifesto](https://github.com/openpolitics/manifesto).